-I love my mom, but like a lot of old people, she believes some pretty insane things.
+I love my mum, but like a lot of old people she believes some pretty insane things.
 For one: that Brexit won't ruin the UK.
-And also: that there might be some truth to the flat Earth theory, that wacky philosophy espoused by rapper B.o.B and, it turns out, an alarming number of other fully grown adults.
+And also: that there might be some truth to the Flat Earth theory, that wacky philosophy espoused by rapper B.o.B and, it turns out, an alarming number of other fully grown adults.

-A primer on flat Earth theory: People who believe that the Earth isn't a round sphere, but a flat circle, think the Earth is neatly surrounded by huge impenetrable ice walls.
+A primer on Flat Earth theory: believers believe that the Earth isn't a round sphere, but a flat circle neatly surrounded by huge impenetrable ice walls.

-This, of course, is where one of the main flat earther arguments lies: As a group, they're really into observable facts, preferring to do their own research rather than blindly trusting the "experts."
+This, of course, is where one of the main Flat Earther arguments lies: as a group, they're big into observable facts, preferring to do their own research rather than blindly trust the "experts".
 My problem, though, is that – in doing my own research – everything I've found has just further convinced me that the Earth is a sphere.

-This, perhaps understandably, wasn't quite enough for me – so when I saw there was a flat earthers convention happening in Birmingham, the first of its kind in the UK, I decided to go with my mom to see if a whole room full of people like her could change my mind, and to find out how exactly they came to believe in a theory which has been so routinely rejected.
-Unfortunately, after buying her a ticket, my mom was too sick to go the day of, so I went by myself.
+This, perhaps understandably, wasn't quite enough for me – so when I saw there was a Flat Earth convention happening in Birmingham, the first of its kind in the UK, I decided to go with my mum to see if a whole room full of people like her could change my mind, and to find out how exactly they came to believe in a theory which has been so routinely rejected.
+Unfortunately, after buying her a ticket and everything, my mum was too ill to go on the day, so I went by myself.

-I arrived at the venue – a Jurys Inn hotel – on a wet Saturday morning, to discover that the event was essentially a small carpeted convention room boasting a few cameras, some stalls selling merchandise, and 70 or so attendees watching PowerPoint presentations beamed onto a wall.
+I arrived at the venue – a Jurys Inn hotel – on a wet Saturday morning, to discover that the event was essentially a small carpeted convention room boasting a few cameras, some stalls selling Flat Earth merchandise and 70 or so attendees watching Powerpoint presentations beamed onto a wall.

-As I entered, I was offered a gift of "fluoride-free" toothpaste.
+As I entered, I was offered a gift of "fluoride free" toothpaste.
 This made perfect sense, given the location.
-A popular conspiracy theory states that governments across the world have been putting fluoride in our water supply to tranquilize the masses, despite the fact the only piece of "evidence" for this theory – which involves both the Nazis and the Communists – has been widely discredited.
+A popular conspiracy theory states that governments across the world have been putting fluoride in our water supply to tranquillise the masses, despite the fact the only piece of "evidence" for this theory – which involves both the Nazis and the Communists – has been widely discredited.

 With the tone set for the day, I sat down to watch some speeches.

-The speakers all seemed well aware of how "globe-earthers" view the idea of a flat Earth, i.e. ludicrous, and their talk of the current scientific establishment felt very "us versus them" – a nice bit of truther tribalism.
+The speakers all seemed well aware of how "Globe-Earthers" view the Flat Earth theory, i.e. ludicrous, and their talk of the current scientific establishment felt very "us versus them" – a nice bit of truther tribalism.